-In response to increasing demand in the shipbuilding industry, standardised functional modules became commercially available on the market.
-Specialised suppliers fine-tuned and standardised the processes and standardised the products to fit the growing need.
+In response to increasing demand in the shipbuilding industry, standardized functional modules became commercially available on the market.
+Specialized suppliers fine-tuned and standardized the processes and standardized the products to fit the growing need.

 Auramarine, based in Littoinen in the Southwest of Finland, is one of the pioneer suppliers of functional modules.
-The company is specialised in fuel supply systems and supplies a comprehensive selection of standardised and tailor-made units.
+The company is specialized in fuel supply systems and supplies a comprehensive selection of standardized and tailor-made units.

 Rather big subparts of ships, such as fully outfitted AC-rooms, are prefabricated and pre-assembled in yard workshops.
 Others such as funnel casings and drop-in elevator trunks have been delivered by subcontractors.

 "Prefabrication and modularisation have played an important role in the construction of increasingly large and complex cruise ships.

 Modularization has delivered immense efficiency increases in addition to the savings in calendar time.
 The shortened delivery times and increased prefabrication have had a considerable impact on the engineering process.
 To allow time for prefabrication, engineering work has to be finalized earlier and prefabrication requires engineering that is more exact.

 Stage 3: Ship size – Partitioning

 The need for partitioning has grown alongside the increase in cruise ship size; it has become obvious that the “elephant must be eaten one bite at a time”.